Death at a Funeral (2010 film): Plot

 When Jeff and Norman, who are supposed to be watching Frank, get distracted by Uncle Russell, Frank releases himself from his bonds and is knocked unconscious upon falling over and hitting his head on a table.
 With Aaron, Ryan, Jeff and Norman believing that Frank is dead, they plan to put him in the coffin, and their opportunity comes when everyone is outside watching Oscar, who is on the roof naked and threatening to jump off the roof because he has seen Elaine's ex-boyfriend Derek kissing her.
 Elaine tells Oscar that Derek forcibly kissed her and calms him down by revealing she is pregnant.
 With everyone back inside, they continue the eulogy.
 While Aaron awkwardly tries to give his speech, Frank starts banging on the coffin, then suddenly forces it open and emerges.
 The pictures fall out of Frank's pocket, causing Cynthia to attack Frank in a berserk rage.
 Aaron yells for everyone's attention as he delivers an impromptu and moving eulogy, saying that his father was a good man with flaws like everyone else.

 Aaron and Ryan say goodbye while Ryan gets a ride to the airport from Martina, whom he had been trying to seduce all day.
 Aaron and Michelle are finally alone when Aaron asks where Uncle Russell is.
 Michelle tells him that she gave him what she believes is Valium to calm him down, shocking Aaron.
-Uncle Russell sits on the roof naked, like Oscar had been, remarking that "everything's so fucking green..."
+Uncle Russell sits on the roof naked, like Oscar had been, remarking that "everything's so f***ing green..."

 Reception

-Review aggregator Rotten Tomatoes reports that 44% of critics have given the film a positive review, based on 135 reviews, with an average rating of 5.00/10.
+Review aggregator Rotten Tomatoes reports that 43% of critics have given the film a positive review, based on 134 reviews, with an average rating of 5.30/10.
 The site's critical consensus reads, "It's amusing and it assembles a talented cast, but Neil LaBute's surprisingly faithful remake of the 2007 Frank Oz dramedy ultimately falls short of the original."
 Another review aggregator, Metacritic, gave the film a weighted average score of 51 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3 1/2 out of 4 stars, believing it was better than the original.
 He wrote, "here's the best comedy since The Hangover ... a lot of Death at a Funeral is in very bad taste.
 That's when I laughed the most."